 It’s a confusing scenario that almost every career changer will go through.
-You’ve managed to land an interview for a role you’d kill for and even though you’re excited, you’re also a little worried because you know you don’t have any real experience of doing that job.
+You need a new career, you’ve managed to land an interview for a role you’d kill for and even though you’re excited, you’re also a little worried because you know you don’t have any real experience of doing that job.
 But career coach and recruitment expert Fay Wallis of Bright Sky HR says that there’s no need to be so concerned.
 The fact that you’ve gotten an interview means that your lack of experience isn’t a deal breaker.
 All you have to do is put the following four steps into action to convince an employer to take a chance on you because you CAN do the job.

 Do your research

 Fail to prepare; prepare to fail.
 It’s a cliche but that doesn’t make it less true, especially for a job interview.
-Failing to thoroughly research an organisation, industry and job role you’re interviewing for is the quickest way to ruin your chances at an interview.
+Failing to thoroughly research an organisation, industry and job role you’re interviewing for is the quickest way to ruin your chances at an interview for a new career.
 The knowledge you’ll gather from reading about the job will not only show your enthusiasm for the role and your knowledge of the field, it will also help you to establish rapport with the interviewer.

 Thorough research is even more important if you lack practical experience.
 Why?
 Because your words will be the only way to prove that you have a realistic impression of what the job involves and the knowledge needed to excel in it.